Cultural District Designation

 - Enhance property values

-Before submitting an application, a municipality must form a cultural district partnership.
-The partnership must be a diverse mix of stakeholders.
-The partnership must represent the shared interests of the district.
-The majority must be in the district.
+A municipality must form a cultural district partnership.
+The partnership must be a diverse mix of stakeholders who represent the shared interests of the district.
+The majority must be located within the district.

 - City or town staff

-- At least two artists that live and/or work in the proposed district
+- At least two artists who live and/or work in the proposed district

 A city or town may elect to include additional entities.
-This depends on the assets in the cultural district, and the district’s goals.
-They can be:
+This will be dependent upon the available assets of the cultural district, and may include representatives of the following:

 - Leisure industry, including hotels and similar businesses